Russian Empire at the Olympics: Medals by summer sport

 This table does not include the gold medal won in Figure skating at the 1908 Summer Olympics.

 Medals by winter sport

 This table includes the gold medal won in Figure skating at the 1908 Summer Olympics.

 Summary by sport

 Equestrian

 The Russian Empire competed in equestrian at the first Games in which the sport was held, in Paris 1900.
-Two riders competed in all five of the events, winning no medals.
+Two riders competed in all five of the events, but did not win medals.